Volunteering in the Beaverton School District

 Volunteers work under the direction of school principals, teachers, staff members and school volunteer coordinators.
 By agreeing to volunteer, we can:

-Parent Groups operate independently from schools but within the parameters of school and district policy.
-Parent Groups work with principals, teachers, staff members and the District Volunteer Services Coordinator to organize, support and fundraise for extracurricular and enrichment activities for students and families.
+Parent-Teacher Organizations (PTOs)/Parent-Teacher Committees (PTCs) operate independently from schools but within the parameters of school and district policy.
+These parent groups work with principals, teachers, staff members and the district Volunteer Services Coordinator to organize, support and fundraise for extracurricular and enrichment activities for students and families.

 Choose the way that you want to volunteer.